 While the true benefits of St. John's wort are still being explored, if you do choose to use it, be sure to learn all you can and check with your doctor before taking it.
 St. John's wort can interact with other medicines or supplements you may be taking and may have side effects.

 Is there scientific evidence that supports the use of St. John's wort for depression?

 How do I take St. John's wort?

-St. John's wort is most often taken in liquid or pill form.
+St. John's wort is most often taken in liquid or capsule form.
 The dried herb may also be used as a tea.

-The most common dose used in studies has been 300 mg, three times a day.
+The most common dose used in studies has been 300 mg, three times a day as a standardized extract.
 Preparations in the U.S. have varied amounts of active ingredient in them.
 So be careful to note how much you're getting in your tablets.